petterh/textedit/docs/Chapter-20-Setup-and-Down-Again.md

 icon=setup.exe,5
 }}

 The first thing the setup dialog does is check for a previous installation.
 If it finds one, it compares the version number of the installed file with that of the running executable.
-If the installed file is newer than the running executable, the m{"_"}isOlderThanPrevious member of SetupDlg is set to true, and the Cancel button of Figure 39 is made the default button.
+If the installed file is newer than the running executable, the m_isOlderThanPrevious member of SetupDlg is set to true, and the Cancel button of Figure 39 is made the default button.
 If the user nevertheless clicks the Install button, a warning pops up.

 ## Installation